vjurenka/BWMirror/README.md

 Sure, visit http://www.sscaitournament.com/ and register you bot

+**Where's the javadoc?**
+http://vjurenka.github.io/BWMirror/javadoc/ , but v2 has only a few comments in javadoc, this will be fixed soon, for now use the the BWAPI documentation http://bwapi.github.io/ , or the v1 javadocs http://bwmirror.jurenka.sk/javadoc/

 **I'm confused, most of the methods have empty body.**

 Most of the methods are implemeted in BWAPI.
 BWMirror acts as a Java wrapper, the actual mapping takes place in BWMirror's .dll, which is machine genereted and it's source can be found under BWMirror-Generator project  https://github.com/vjurenka/BWMirror-Generator

 **My bot prints the message "BWMirror API supports only x86 architecture." and fails to load.
 What's the problem?**